 Overview

 The evaluation system is the central mechanism for monitoring and improving agent behavior.
 It uses G-Eval — an LLM-as-judge framework — to score every agent response against domain-specific criteria like legal correctness, behavioral compliance, and pedagogical value.
-Every evaluation call is traced in Langfuse under the evals/automated trace name.
+Every evaluation call is traced in Langfuse under theevals/automated trace name.

 How G-Eval Works

 G-Eval sends the agent’s response, its context, and a set of evaluation criteria to a high-reasoning model (GPT-4o by default).
-The evaluator returns:
+The evaluator returns:- A score (0 to 1) for each metric.

 - A rationale explaining why it scored the response that way.